GaryHostt/DR_DNS-1/LabGuide200.md

 ![](./screenshots/200screenshots/destination.png " ")

--   Click the **Register a Demo**.

 ## Part 3.
 Object Storage Replication

+The terraform script will also configure object storage bucket replication across your regions.

+Navigate to OCI Console in your primary region to the object storage bucket and upload one or more files.

+Navigate to OCI Console in your standby region to the bucket and verify that the files uploaded in primary region show up.

+Now delete the files in your primary region's bucket and verify the files are deleted in your DR region.

 ## Part 4.
 File Storage Replication

+The terraform script will also configure rsync between the file storage systems across the regions.

+A CRON job is setup in primary region on the APP-server-1 compute to take snapshot every hour and another CRON job is setup in standby region's replication compute server to do a rsync across region every 30 mins.

+SSH into APP-server-1 compute through the bastion host and drop a file at location '/home/opc/src_filestore/' .

+Verify the snapshot through OCI console in File Storage/File Systems screen.

+Verify the file gets replicated to the standby region's FSS.

+SSH into private server IP of the replication_compute server, and navigate to '/home/opc/dst_filestore' and verify the file exists there.

 ## Part 5.
 Database Replication

+The terraform script also configures active dataguard between the databases in both regions.

+Validation can be done by doing DDL/DML transactions on database in the primary region and then checking that these transactions are replicated to the database in the standby/DR region.

 ## Summary

 -   In this lab, you used the OCI Python SDK to automate your block volume backups to another region, and then restore them.
 You configured your DNS to route to your standby-DR region in the event of a disaster in your primary region.
 In the next lab, we will be simulating a disaster.
+You also have working rsync between your object storage buckets and file storage systems between your primary and DR regions.
+Lastly, the databases in your regions are now connected with Active Data Guard, but you can see how to manually configure that [here].

 -   **You are ready to move on to the next lab!**